rafelafrance/traiter_vertnet/README.md

 3. Convert sequences of tokens into the final productions.
 * Postprocessing of the extracted information is performed by the caller.

 All steps use regular expressions.
 Step 1 uses them on raw text like any other regular expression but the other two steps use them on the token stream.
-The regular expressions on the token stream look and behave just like normal regular expressions but they are adjusted to work on tokens & not text.
+The regular expressions on the token stream look and behave just like normal regular expressions, but they are adjusted to work on tokens & not text.
 I.e. steps 2 & 3 use a domain specific language (DSL) for the token-level regular expressions.

 Note that I am trying to extract data from patterns of text and not parse a formal language.
 Most importantly, I don't need to worry about recursive structures.
 Pattern recognition is a common technique in **Natural Language Processing, Information Extraction**.

 Another point to note, is that we want to parse gigabytes (or terabytes) of data in a "reasonable" amount of time.
 So speed may not be the primary concern but having fast turnaround is still important.
 The development of parsers that use this module tends to be iterative.

+**The drawback of this approach is that it tends to have a significantly higher precision than recall.**

 #### 1. Tokenize the text
 Replace text with tokens.
 We use regular expressions to create a token stream from the raw text.
 During this process, any text that is not captured by a token regex is removed from the token stream, i.e. noise is removed from the text.